ahives/HareDu2/docs/queue-empty.md

 # Purging Queues

 The Broker API allows you to purge queues without deleting them.
-To do so is pretty simple with HareDu.
+To do so is pretty simple with HareDu 2.
 You can do it yourself or the IoC way.

 **Do It Yourself**